 While it’s not illegal to use a business credit card to cover personal expenses, this can cause confusion when it comes to tracking your business-related expenses.
-Business credit cards are best used to help separate your business and personal finances and earn rewards for your company’s purchases.
+Business credit cards are best used to help separate your business and personal finances and maximize rewards for your company’s purchases.

 However, there are some advantages to using business credit cards for personal use as long as you have a system to flag personal-related purchases.
 For example, small business credit cards typically offer rewards in business-related spending categories like office supplies, larger credit limits, and more lucrative sign-up bonuses.